Reverse Osmosis Troubleshooting Guide

 Replace faucet

-May require installation of faucet repair kit
+May require faucet repair or new faucet

-2. Bad membrane
+1. Bad membrane

-3. Exhausted filter (s)
+3. Exhausted filter

 4. Not enough water used